ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 #### Compression of input data

-For cases where NRE or NLE is used, an extra step is required to preprocess the data before passing it to the neural network.
+For learning approaches where NRE or NLE are applied, we do not require an embedding net but instead another step is required to preprocess the data before passing it to the neural network.
 Unlike in NPE, we cannot train an embedding network simultaneously with the density estimator.
-To address this, we provide two options for data compression: a Convolutional Neural Network (CNN) or Principal Component Analysis (PCA).
+To address this, we provide two options for separate data
+compression: a Convolutional Neural Network (CNN) or Principal Component Analysis (PCA).
 The CNN is assumed to have been trained as part of a previous NPE experiment.
 The PCA model can be trained separately using the `tutorials/analysis_notebooks/PCA_image_compressor.ipynb` notebook.

 ```json
 {